 Optional Items include:

 Across our programmes we use Microsoft Windows based applications.

 Software developers develop and maintain computer software and websites.

 User experience (UX) designers design the way websites and software applications (apps) look and work, based on what users need.

 Game developers write, design, program, animate, and test games and applications for computers, gaming consoles, and cellphones

 No, learning the basic constructs of most programming languages will give you the tools you need to understand elementary logic and algorithms, which themselves can be a very good introduction to applied mathematics.
 Logical thinking and reasoning, coupled with an investigative mind, are far more important skills to have over being a math genius.

 Some students may wish to exit after completing the first year of the 2 year New Zealand Diploma in Software Development (Level 6), and gain the New Zealand Diploma in Web Development and Design (Level 5).
 In order to gain full-stack development skills, we would strongly encourage you to complete both years of the New Zealand Diploma in Software Development (Level 6) qualification.
 The reason we encourage this 2 year journey of study is because the job prospects for Software Developers is greater than Web Developers.
 According to the Ministry of Business, Innovation and Employment (http://occupationoutlook.mbie.govt.nz/manufacturing-and-technology/software-developers/), Software Developers are in higher demand than web developers.

 Yes.
-Out ICT programmes require you to bring your own device (BYOD) for your study at Vision College.
+Our Information Technology courses require you to bring your own device (BYOD) for your study at Vision College.

 The device specifications can be found on the Individual Web and Software pages, and also in their Course Costs documents.